The Best Anderson Valley Wineries You Should Visit

 From there we had a 360° bird’s-eye view that took in the breadth of the Anderson Valley and the tree-clad mountains that rise up from the valley’s edge.
 And “bird’s-eye” might not even do justice to our vista.
 On our way up, we actually passed a bald eagle as it took off from a tree in the vineyard.
 We ended up even higher than our new eagle friend.

-Although, sincerely, the views alone would have been worth coming out for, the wines were wonderful.
+Although the gorgeous views alone would have been worth coming out for, the wines were wonderful.
 For whites, we tried a 2018 Sauvignon Blanc and a 2020 Chardonnay.
 Both displayed a delicious complexity.
 We then enjoyed a 2020 Rosé that tasted like summer in a glass, with its notes of honeydew and grapefruit, and hints of rose petals.

 But as impressive as our opening trio of wines were, Pinot Noir is the star at Fathers + Daughters, and we had two shining examples at our tasting.
 Each highlighted different elements along the spectrum of flavors that fine Pinots can exhibit, including red currant, black cherry, black tea, and leather.